Walking is good for you. It improves your health, and it's a great chance to get out and meet people.

 - Download (558KB)

 At just over a mile (about 2,400 steps), the Clay Lane Fit and Fun Walk is a nice gentle walk.
 The route is also adjacent to Sandall Park - a great way to get fit and enjoy a few hours at this beautiful open space.

 - Clay Lane

 - Download (491KB)

-The Denaby Fit and Fun Walk is 1.6 miles (about 2,800 steps), starting and finishing near a beautiful flower park.
+The Denaby Fit and Fun Walk is 1.6 miles (about 2,800 steps), starting and finishing near the beautiful Denaby Memorial Park.
 There's also a play park roughly half way through the walk for if you want to keep the younger ones occupied.

 - Download (478KB)